Opella North America

-Chattem, Inc. is an American, Chattanooga, Tennessee-based, producer and marketer of over-the-counter healthcare products, toiletries, dietary supplements, topical analgesics, and medicated skin care products.
+Chattem, Inc., doing business as Opella North America, is an American, Chattanooga, Tennessee-based, producer and marketer of over-the-counter healthcare products, toiletries, dietary supplements, topical analgesics, and medicated skin care products.
+The company is a subsidiary of the French multinational pharmaceutical company Sanofi until 2024, now a subsidiary of the French-American multinational pharmaceutical company Opella.

 Originally named the Chattanooga Medicine Company, the company’s brand portfolio holds twenty-two brands including Allegra, Gold Bond, Flexall, IcyHot, Rolaids, Sun-In, Pamprin, Dexatrim, Aspercreme, and Selsun Blue.
 The company produces two-thirds of its products at its Chattanooga production facilities with the remaining produced by third-party producers.
-The company is a subsidiary of the French multinational pharmaceutical company Sanofi.

 The company’s brands are sold nationally through mass merchandiser, drug and food retailers.
 In 2005, 70% of the firm's sales were made through its top ten customers, which include Wal-Mart, Walgreens, and Kroger.
 Sales to Wal-Mart constituted 36% of Chattem’s total sales in 2005.
 Chattem supports these sales with a forty-five-person sales force and broadcast media advertising.
 Chattem has market penetration in the United States, Europe, Canada, Latin America, and the Caribbean.